Dead Rising 4: Reception

 Writing a less positive review, Destructoid's Chris Carter wrote that while he liked the game's comic book-like animations and campy tone, it felt like there "was a concerted amount of effort put into it".
 He disliked the new Frank West, who reminded him of a less-interesting Ash Williams, and he "straight up [did] not like that the timer is gone in the main mode".
 He felt the lack of story co-op and specific save points were understandable, but the removal of the timer system removed the tension, and felt it was "a sleazy move" that Capcom Vancouver were going to bring back the timer in the upcoming Dead Rising 4: Frank Rising paid DLC.
 Writing for GameSpot, Scott Butterworth felt that "[f]or a game that's all about mindless zombie murder, the storytelling is remarkably adept", and Frank and Vick's relationship was nuanced and believable.
 Butterworth believed "Dead Rising's juxtaposition of slaughter and silliness makes for a memorable world", and summarized his review by writing that despite the series' zombie-slaughtering formula wearing a bit thin after all these years, the "surprisingly well-crafted story, [...] new combo weapons, and expansive open world elements [...] turn Dead Rising 4 into an over-the-top piece of popcorn entertainment that captures the series' best elements."
-Jim Sterling favorably compared the goofiness of the gameplay to the Saints Row series.
+James Stephanie Sterling favorably compared the goofiness of the gameplay to the Saints Row series.
 They recognized and sympathized with long-time Dead Rising players who were put off by the changes Dead Rising 4 made, such as the removal of the timer system, the replacement of Frank West's voice actor and his new appearance, and the more comedic tone of the game, but could not help but find it "a damn fine, damn fun, damn funny game though."

-As of April 2017, the game had sold under a million copies, short of Capcom's expectation of two million.
+Sales

-Ben "Yahtzee" Croshaw of Zero Punctuation ranked both the game and Frank's Big Package third on his list of the Five Worst Games of 2017, calling them "a stripped-down, tarted-up holiday special of a Dead Rising game with none of what makes Dead Rising good."
+By April 2017, Dead Rising 4 had sold less than a million units, short of Capcom's expectation of two million.
+As of September 30, 2024, the original Windows and Xbox One version had sold 1.60 million units.

 Accolades

 Cancelled sequel

-A sequel to the game, titled Dead Rising 5, was in development at Capcom Vancouver.
+A sequel to the game, titled Dead Rising 5, was in development at Capcom Vancouver for Windows and Xbox One.
 The game was set between Dead Rising 2 and Dead Rising 3, and would have followed the adventures of Chuck and Katey Greene in Mexico.
 The project was canceled when Capcom Vancouver shut down in September 2018.